Are you thinking of visiting Forte dei Marmi, Italy with kids?

 - Carrara – Check out the marble quarries in the Apuan Alps that overlook Forte dei Marmi

-- Lucca – Ride your bike around the city walls
+- Lucca – Ride your bike around the city walls or visit one of its nearby beaches

 - Pisa – Visit the famous Leaning Tower